UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Methodology

-The analysis is based on the last five seasons from 2015/16 to 2019/20.
+The analysis is based on the last five seasons from 2017/18 to 2021/22.
 A simulation run consists of the following steps: \begin{enumerate} \item A season is drawn randomly to determine the underlying ranking of the national associations.
 The five possibilities are given in Table~\ref{Table_A1} in the Appendix.
-For example, if the season 2018/19 is drawn, then Austria is the $15$th, hence its champion enters the third qualifying round (Q3) in both the pre-2018 and post-2018 regimes according to Table~\ref{Table2}.
-Similarly, Poland is the $20$th, thus its champion enters the second qualifying round (Q2) in the pre-2018 format and the first qualifying round (Q1) in the post-2018 format. \item The characteristics of the champion of any UEFA member association is drawn randomly from the five seasons.\footnote{~The champion of Kosovo has participated first in the 2017/18 Champions League qualification.
-Therefore, Kosovo is assumed to be ranked $55$th in the previous two seasons, and the ratings of its champion are drawn randomly from the last three seasons.} The UEFA club coefficients of the champions are shown in Table~\ref{Table_A2}, while their Elo points are presented in Table~\ref{Table_A3} in the Appendix.
-The two measures are not drawn independently for a particular association to preserve their coherence but they are drawn independently for each association.
-For instance, if the attributes of both the Austrian and the Polish champions are drawn from the season 2015/16, then their UEFA club coefficients are $43.145$ and $17.3$, respectively.
-Since the two draws are independent, this scenario occurs with probability $1/25$. \item $43$ competitors, the champions of the associations ranked $12$--$55$ without Liechtenstein, play in the qualification.
-Therefore, a $43 \times 43$ binary matrix of match outcomes is generated randomly for all possible pairs of clubs based on the formula~\eqref{eq2}.
-This matrix is plugged into both qualifying systems to record the set of the six and four qualified teams, respectively.\footnote{~The reform in 2018 introduced the preliminary round, where the probability of advancing should be computed according to formula~\eqref{eq1}.} The champions of the associations ranked not lower than the $11$th are added to the set of qualified teams.
-For example, Turkey is at most the $11$th association in four seasons, therefore its champion has an 80\% chance to automatically qualify for the group stage.
-Furthermore, since the country was ranked $12$th even in the 2016/17 season, its champion always qualifies in the pre-2018 system.
-However, this is not guaranteed under the post-2018 regime, when this club should play in the play-off round (PO) of the Champions League qualification. \end{enumerate} While the implementation of the last point contains no novelty, the first two parts have some value added to the modelling technique: both \citet{CoronaForrestTenaWiper2019} and \citet{DagaevRudyak2019} simulate only one particular season, although the authors of the former work have repeated the exercise for another season without reporting the results in the paper.
+For example, if the season 2018/19 is drawn, then Austria is the $15$th, hence its champion enters the third qualifying round (Q3) in both the pre-2018 and post-2018 regimes according to Table~\ref{Table1}.
+Similarly, Poland is the $20$th, thus its champion enters the second qualifying round (Q2) in the pre-2018 format and the first qualifying round (Q1) in the post-2018 format. \item The characteristics of the champion of any UEFA member association is drawn randomly from the five seasons.
+The UEFA club coefficients of the champions are shown in Table~\ref{Table_A2}, while their Elo points are presented in Table~\ref{Table_A3} in the Appendix.
+The two measures are not drawn independently for a particular association to preserve their coherence but they are drawn independently for each country.
+For instance, if the attributes of both the Austrian and the Polish champions are drawn from the season 2017/18, then their UEFA club coefficients are $40.57$ and $28.45$, while their Elo ratings are $1705$ and $1483$, respectively.
+Since the two draws are independent, this scenario occurs with a probability of $1/25$.